 Since 2010, Internews has worked with the local Association of Journalists for Human Rights (RJDH by its French acronym), and its network of community correspondents to produce daily news bulletins that are distributed to local radio stations and to a distribution list of 1,500+ recipients.
 The RJDH also shares its content on Twitter and Facebook.

 Internews is providing training and mentoring to journalists of the RJDH and local correspondents with a special focus on conflict-sensitive journalism and gender issues.

 Internews’ work in CAR is funded by the US Agency for International Development (USAID).

-Internews has run several projects in the country funded by The United States Institute of Peace, USAID, the Humanitarian Innovation Fund and the US State Department.
+Previously, Internews run several media assistance projects funded by the United States Institute of Peace (USIP), USAID, DFID’s Humanitarian Innovation Fund (HIF) and the US State Department.

 Download a PDF about Internews' work in CAR.